 No origin check for WebSockets

 cPanel/WHM support web terminals which basically allows you to execute commands on the server in a ssh-like manner.
 So, I was wondering how’s this implemented?
 I started look at the traffic in Burp history and it looks like they’re using WebSockets for this.
-As it’s well known in the security community WebSockets don’t respect the SOP by default, so the question is did the developers check the Origin header?
+As we all know, WebSockets don’t respect the SOP by default, so the question is did the developers check the Origin header?
 Let’s have a look:

 A “secure” Referrer policy